minecon099/ExodiusTools/README.md

   - [ ] Add Slash Command Categories
   - [x] Fix "rock" command
 - [x] **Add Cogs**
-  - [ ] Add an option to disable and enable cogs individually [EDIT: This will only be available for bot owners, pubilc version will not include this feature.]❎
+  - [ ] Add an option to disable and enable cogs individually [EDIT: This will only be available for bot owners, pubilc version will not include this feature]

 ## Description:
 ### What is this new thing?